Pocket/extension-save-to-pocket/README.md

 ## Introduction

 Save to Pocket is a browser extension that is used to save pages to a connected Pocket account when clicking a toolbar button, selecting a context menu item, or pressing keyboard shortcut.
-When a page is saved, a “Page Saved!” notification appears and offers additional actions, including:
+When a page is saved, a “Saved to Pocket” notification appears and offers additional actions, including:

 - Add Tags (with support for Suggested Tags for Pocket Premium subscribers)
-- Archive Page
 - Remove Page
 - View List
 - Settings

-Save to Pocket also includes article Recommendations.
-These recommendations are displayed below the “Page Saved!” notification and are related to the item that was just saved.

-In addition, when the extension is installed, Save buttons will be injected on Twitter, Hacker News, and Reddit so links posted to these sites can be saved in one click.

 ## About this Repository

 This is the skeleton structure for the Save to Pocket extension codebase.

-It leverages an external build script (to be moved to an official repo) to keep things simple when working with the operational code.
+It leverages a `rollup` build script to keep things simple when working with the operational code.

 At this time it is set up to use the following:

 - React
-- Redux
 - Jest for testing
 - Eslint for JS linting
 - Babel for ES6/7
-- Stylelint for Style linting
-- SASS
-- CSS modules
+- Linaria
-- Webpack for compiling
+- Rollup

-## Conventions

-#### React

-[React](https://facebook.github.io/react/) is a view library developed by Facebook to create declarative, component based UI.
-It will automatically update the UI based on the state of the application using a virtual dom.

-#### Redux

-[Redux](http://redux.js.org/) is a library used to create a predictable state container.

-#### React-Chrome-Redux

-[React Chrome Redux](https://github.com/tshaddix/react-chrome-redux) allows us to build react/redux seamlessly with the background messaging convention in extensions.
-The background page holds the Redux store, while Popovers and Content-Scripts act as UI Components, passing actions and state updates between themselves and the background store.

 ## Getting Started